 It was one of the few times we could catch up on reading, photos and updating our journal.
 Sometimes an enforced break is just what you need.

-9. Night markets, Chiang Mai
+9. Snag a bargain at the night markets, Chiang Mai

 If you only have time for one Thai night market, then head to Chiang Mai.
 The city is worth visiting for hundreds of reasons, but the night market there is standout.